1335 ON THE IMPORTANCE OF JUNK 03-20-26

 A round, brown and yellow shaded

-faux-Tiffany chandelier gives the tight little room
+faux-Tiffany chandelier gives the tight, cluttered little room

 a sepia-toned dimension.